 Meet Emma Cliff

-Major: Political Science & History
+Majors: Political Science & History

 Graduation: Planning to graduate in spring 2026.

-Emma is from Saint Michael, Minnesota, and is a first year student at the University of Minnesota.
+Emma is from Saint Michael, Minnesota, and is a second-year student at the University of Minnesota.
 Emma is a history and political science major whose areas of interest include political strategy and analysis, and modern European history.
 When she’s not working in the peer advisor office, Emma enjoys keeping up on current events and finding a good place to study in Walter Library.

 What experience in politics do you have?